wp-plugins/image-override/lib/metabox/README.txt

 == Changelog ==

 = 0.6 =
-* Use of filter to add metaboxes.
-Allows plugins to add metaboxes.
-Make sure to check if the cmb_Meta_Box class exists before requiring it (see example-functions.php), so that it doesn't get included twice by plugins.
+* Added the ability to limit metaboxes to certain posts by id. props @billerickson

 = 0.5 =
 * Fixed define to prevent notices. props @destos